Google Maps Alternatives

 TomTom Maps is the company’s flagship mapping app and is one of the best alternatives to Google Maps.
 It offers turn-by-turn navigation and is one of the most comprehensive mapping apps available.

-TomTom’s mapping technology also provides users with accurate traffic information, enabling them to plan their routes accordingly.
-Additionally, the software includes a range of features such as speed alerts, road closures, and route planning, which help users stay safe on the roads.
+TomTom gives users accurate traffic information, so they can plan their routes.
+The software has many helpful features like speed alerts, road closures, and route planning.
+All of these features can help keep users safe on the roads.

 It features a street view and satellite view, as well as indoor mapping for airports and malls.
 It’s a great app for those who want an easy-to-use mapping application.
 TomTom GO Navigation is available on Android, iOS, and other platforms.